-A trendy sugar detox is a three-week diet said to rid you of your craving for sweets.
-The goal: to lose weight at last.
-But can eating masses of veggies really get the sugar monkey off your back for good?
-Here's the truth about sugar cravings and how to tame a wild sweet tooth.
+A trendy sugar detox diet promises to end your craving for sweets and help you lose weight.
+But does it work?
+Here's the truth about sugar cravings and how to tame your sweet tooth.

 Can You Really Be Hooked on Sugar?